Are cycling gloves necessary?

 I previously disclosed that I am the President of the Sweaty Beast Club and wearing gloves help keep my grip when I’m sweating something nasty.
 Additionally, along the thumb is a section designed for wiping the sweat and snot right off your face.

 Eww, sounds gross.
-But it what it is.
+But it is what it is.

 I’d rather wipe my snot off on a pair of gloves than my skin directly.